ScottSyms/RustAISe/README.md

 } // end of struct PositionReport
 ```

 Note the _#Derive_ keyword preceding the struct definition.
-Although Rust is not an object oriented language like Java, it allows methods to be shared across structures using a feature called _Traits_.
+Although Rust is not an object-oriented language like Java, it allows methods to be shared across structures using a feature called _Traits_ in a way that resembles inheritance.

 In the declaration above, the Serialize, Default, Clone and Debug traits are being added the struct.

-### Defining thread pools
+### Thread Pools

 Defining thread pools is quite simple in Rust.
 The program finds the number of available cores and declares the number of workers for each thread.